ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 The modern software supply chain is a complex, interconnected web where the failure or compromise of one component can have cascading effects.
-For example, a vulnerability in a widely-used open-source library can affect multiple projects and organizations.
+For example, a vulnerability in a widely-used open-source library can affect multiple projects and organisations.
 Similarly, poor communication between development and operations teams can result in misconfigured systems that are vulnerable to attacks.

 Understanding this complexity is crucial for identifying where risks might emerge and implementing strategies to mitigate them.
-It requires a holistic approach that considers technical, human, and procedural factors, ensuring that all aspects of the supply chain are robust and secure.
+It requires a holistic approach that considers technical, human, and procedural factors throughout the SDLC, ensuring that all aspects of the supply chain are robust and secure.

 With this understanding of the expanded software supply chain, we can now